-Since 1982, the Freedom of Information Act has given people the right to obtain information held by State Ministers, State Government departments, statutory authorities, etc. The legislation applied to local councils from 1994.
+Since 1982, the Freedom of Information Act has given people the right to obtain information held, for example, by State Ministers, State Government departments and statutory authorities.
+The legislation applied to local councils from 1994.

-The Act gives people the right to request documents relating to their personal affairs and information about any activities of a government agency, council, etc.
+The Act gives people the right to request documents relating to their personal affairs and information about any activities of organisations like government agencies and councils.

 A person may request documents created by an agency or documents supplied to it by another agency.

 An application must be made in writing accompanied by a $29.60 fee, which is not refundable.

 It is in the applicant's best interests to ensure that the request is clear in the following manner:

 - The nature of the request (for example, that the request is being made under the Freedom of Information Act)